andrewpbray/math-141-2016-fall/resources.md

 permalink: /resources/
 ---

+All of the slides for this course can be accessed via [github](https://github.com/andrewpbray/math-141) in the *assets* folder.

 Your first stop for any help related to computing with data should be this book:

 [Getting used to R, RStudio, and R Markdown](https://ismayc.github.io/rbasics-book/)